edgycorner/CK-Pool-installation-with-Bitcoin-Core-22.0-with-fixes-on-Ubuntu-/readme.md

 **Step 5:**

-move into the extracted directory
+Move into the extracted directory
 `cd bitcoin-22.0`

 **Step 6:**

 Move into binary folder and install bitcoin core
 `cd bin;sudo install -m 0755 -o root -g root -t /usr/local/bin * `

 **Step 7:**

 We will start bitcoin in daemon mode and let it sync `bitcoind -daemon --prune=550 --dbcache=1000`
 Your node should start running in prune mode(to save space this mode keeps on removing raw data of old blocks which are frivolous), and it will sync all previous blocks.